near/community/meetings/bridge-wg.md

   - AI: Alex Kouprin and Chad Ostrowski to investigate.
 Eugene Kapun thinks it is not a design flaw, we should solve it on the front-end side to check if NEP21 is already matched to ERC20 then we don't need to wrap it additionally.
 - After Chad is done adding support of token transfer in 4 directions, will make a library out it.

+**Alex Shevchenko**
+- Worked with Alex Kouprin on product positioning
+- Several calls with partners on their needs and timeline for rollout
+- Coordinating the discussion on the next bridge release

 ## 15.10.2020

 ### Status